Skip to the main content

 • Skilled nursing or skilled rehabilitation personnel, or others under their general supervision, provide:

-• General supervision that requires initial direction and periodic inspection of the actual activity
+• Supervision requiring initial direction and periodic inspection of the actual activity

 • Services that an assistant performs when a supervisor isn’t always physically present or at the location

-We consider a service skilled if, because of its inherent complexity, you can only perform it safely and effectively by, or under the general supervision of, skilled nursing or skilled rehabilitation personnel.
+We consider a service skilled if, because of its complexity, you can only perform it safely and effectively by, or under the supervision of, skilled nursing or skilled rehabilitation personnel.

-Original Medicare enrollees must meet these conditions to qualify for Part A-covered SNF services:
+Fee-for-Service (FFS) Medicare (also known as Original Medicare) enrollees must meet these conditions to qualify for Part A-covered SNF services:

 • Patient was a hospital inpatient for a medically necessary stay of at least 3 consecutive calendar days

-• Time spent in observation or in an emergency room doesn’t count toward a medically necessary 3-day qualifying inpatient hospital stay
+• Time spent in observation or in an emergency department doesn’t count toward a medically necessary 3-day qualifying inpatient hospital stay

-• A Medicare Advantage (MA) plan, 1876 Cost plan, or Program of All-inclusive Care for the Elderly (PACE) plan may waive the 3-day stay for enrollees
+• A Medicare Advantage (MA) plan, 1876 Cost plan, Program of All-inclusive Care for the Elderly (PACE) plan, or SNFs that have a relationship with Shared Savings Program Accountable Care Organizations (ACOs) may waive the 3-day stay for their enrollees

-• Patient transfers to Medicare-certified SNF within 30 days after hospital discharge, unless both are true:
+• Patient transfers to a Medicare-certified SNF within 30 days after hospital discharge, unless both are true:

-• Patient’s condition makes it medically inappropriate to start active treatment in a SNF immediately after discharge
+• Patient’s condition is medically inappropriate for starting active treatment in a SNF immediately after discharge

-• It’s medically predictable at patient’s hospital discharge that they’ll need covered SNF care within a predetermined period (generally no more than 30 days), and they meet that prediction
+• It’s medically predictable at the patient’s hospital discharge that they’ll need covered SNF care within a predetermined period, and they meet that prediction

 • Patient needs daily skilled nursing or rehabilitation services

-Daily skilled services can happen only in a SNF on an inpatient basis if:
+Daily skilled services happen only in a SNF on an inpatient basis if:

 • They aren’t available on an outpatient basis in the patient’s location

-• When compared to an inpatient setting, transportation to a facility is:
+• Compared to an inpatient setting, transportation to a facility is:

 • Less economical